eeshvardasikcm/dev-video-maker-adk/video-generation/Veo2_Integration.md

 ## Core of the Hackathon Submission: This Owned Open Source Repository

-This open-source video creator repository, owned and maintained by the project team, **is the central submission for the Hackathon**.
+This open-source video creator repository, owned and maintained by Eeshvar Das, **is the central submission for the Hackathon**.
 Therefore, the successful integration of Veo 2 for video generation is critical.
 The goal is to create a functional and impactful video creator that meets the Hackathon requirements.
-Furthermore, the intention is to personally utilize this video creator if the Hackathon submission is successful.
+Furthermore, the intention is for Eeshvar Das to personally utilize this video creator if the Hackathon submission is successful.

 ## Important Consideration: Hackathon Rules and Veo 2 Usage